Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Confluence for quantum -theory of projective spaces

 \end{enumerate} \end{thm}

-The skeleton of the proof is similar to the equivariant analogue, Theorem \ref{qkqde:thm_confluence_jk_eq}: first we study the confluence of the $q$-difference equation, then the confluence of Givental's $J$-function as a fundamental solution.
-However, the confluence of the fundamental solution requires a different change of fundamental solution $ P_{q,z} \in \textnormal{GL}_{N+1} \left( \mathcal{M} \left( \mathbb{E}_q \right) \right) $, which is more complex.
+The plan of the proof is the same as in the equivariant setting (Theorem \ref{qkqde:thm_confluence_jk_eq}): first we study the confluence of the $q$-difference equation, then the confluence of Givental's $J$-function as a fundamental solution, which we compare to the cohomological $J$-function.
+However, the confluence of the fundamental solution requires a different change of fundamental solution $ P_{q,z} \in \textnormal{GL}_{N+1} \left( \mathcal{M} \left( \mathbb{E}_q \right) \right) $, which is slightly more complex than in the equivariant case.
+For a detailed proof of this statement, we will refer to Section VI.2 of \cite{roquefeuil_thesis}.

-\subsubsection{Confluence of the $q$-difference equation}
+\subsubsection{Confluence of the $q$-difference equation.}